standardloop/cerver/README.md

 # cerver
-HTTP Server written in C!
+HTTP Library and example Server written in C from scrath for learning purposes

 ## Build & Run

+FIXME: instructions on linking

 ### Raw
 ```sh